ScottON/ScottON/_projects/2021-05-11-marketing-experience.md

 <blockquote>“My relationship with Scott has been an incredible asset for my business.
 Every time I implement his suggestions, the results are mind-blowing” – Jonathan Beaudoin-S | Chief Marketing Consultant at Bonaventure & Associates</blockquote>

-## Want to find out how I can help grow your business?
+## Find out how I can grow your business?
 ### Send me a message about your project and I'll get back to you asap!
 {% include contact-form.html %}